 For more places to stay check out the sponsored link below:

-Steinhatchee, FL a romantic escape sign up for newsletter Towards the north end of the Gulf of Mexico lies the little town of Steinhatchee, FL.
-It is off the beaten path and a great place for a romantic weekend.
-Alternatively, Show by buttonRead More
+Towards the north end of the Gulf of Mexico lies the little town of Steinhatchee, FL.
+Because it is off the beaten path, it makes a great place for a romantic weekend in Florida.
+Alternatively, if you like nature, there…Read More

-When looking for a beach getaway, look for rentals Panama City Beach. sign up for newsletter The Florida Panhandle has approximately 200 miles of white powdery sand beaches.
-Panama City Beach is located 112 miles west of Tallahassee, FL and Show by buttonRead More
+When looking for a beach getaway, look for rentals Panama City Beach.
+The Florida Panhandle has approximately 200 miles of white powdery sand beaches.
+While Panama City Beach is located 112 miles west of Tallahassee, FL it is only about…Read More